briandrum/codes.forchagrin.com/_chapters/chapter-549-weapons-and-explosives.md

-            2. _(2)_ Within forty-five days after the arrest, the offender presents any type of concealed handgun license to the law enforcement agency that employed the arresting officer, and the offender waives in writing the offender’s right to a speedy trial on the charge of the violation that is provided in Ohio R.C.
+            2. _(2)_ Within forty-five days after the arrest, the offender presents any type of concealed handgun license to the law enforcement agency that employed the arresting officer, and the offender waives in writing the offender's right to a speedy trial on the charge of the violation that is provided in Ohio R.C.
 2945.71.

             3. _(3)_ At the time of the commission of the offense, the offender